dayvar14/obr-draw-steel/README.md

 ## Draw Steel! - Owlbear Plugin

-An unoffical MCDM initiave tracker for Owlbear Rodeo.
+An unoffical Draw Steel TTRPG initiave tracker for Owlbear Rodeo.

-Draw Steel! is a MCDM RPG initiave tracker.
-Born out of a yearn for a digital initiative tracker for the unnamed MCDM rpg, the repo strives to provide a initiative tracker better suited for the rotating turns between friend and foe.
+Draw Steel! is a Draw Steel TTRPG initiave tracker.
+Born out of a yearn for a digital initiative tracker for the Draw Steel TTRPG, the repo strives to provide a initiative tracker better suited for the rotating turns between friend and foe.

 ## Installing